Does this test have other names?

 Higher myoglobin levels can mean that your muscles have been damaged.
 If your healthcare

-provider suspects muscle damage, he or she may order other tests to check the following:
+provider suspects muscle damage, they may order other tests to check the following:

-Complete blood count (CBC), including a differential and platelet count
+Complete blood count, including a differential and platelet count

-Blood urea nitrogen (BUN), creatinine, and routine electrolytes, including potassium
+Blood urea nitrogen, creatinine, and routine electrolytes, including potassium

 Calcium, phosphate, albumin, and uric acid